 This course is a study of foundational expatriate writers in Paris during the 1920s, where we see the formulation of modernist writing that travels back to America and flourishes for the next 50 years.
 Works studied span Hemingway's career, from "The Sun Also Rises" to "The Garden of Eden," where students will study his transition from modernist to postmodernist themes, including a complete revision of his attitudes toward sexual practices and gender.
-Students will also study other writers from that time, including F. Scott Fitzgerald, Zelda Fitzgerald, Djuna Barnes, Gertrude Stein, and Caress Crosby.
-Students will gain a heightened appreciation of modernist writing through studying its early formulations, as well as gaining a sense of how modernism has evolved into postmodernism.
-Prerequisites: ENG 110 or W cornerstone.
+Students will also study other writers from that time, including F. Scott Fitzgerald, Zelda Fitzgerald, and Djuna Barnes.
+Prerequisite: W tag or concurrent enrollment in W-tag course.

-ENG 250L CX

-TPC: LIT MONSTERS & HUMAN IMAGINATN
+ENG 250L CX TPC:LIT MONSTERS & HUMAN IMAGINATN

 From early local vampire myths to Bram Stoker's Dracula and today's proliferation of adolescent vampires, and from the very early Gilgamesh epic to contemporary science fiction, monsters of one sort or another have been part of the cultural imagination throughout human experience.
 This course examines how monsters have long reflected cultural anxieties.
 We will also look at how they have helped in every age to define what it means to be human.
-Prerequisites: ENG 110 or W cornerstone.
+Prerequisite: W tag or concurrent enrollment in W-tag course.

-ENG 250N CEX

-TPC LIT: NATURE & LIT OF MIDWEST
+ENG 250N CEX TPC LIT: NATURE & LIT OF MIDWEST

-"This course explores fiction, poetry, and environmental writing of the Midwest, with a special emphasis on Wisconsin and its natural environment.
+This course explores fiction, poetry, and environmental writing of the Midwest, with a special emphasis on Wisconsin and its natural environment.
 Concepts of ecology are central to this course.
 Some of the readings specifically address environmental issues of preservation and sustainability, while other readings provide us with an environmental history of the natural world, as it has been observed by writers at different times and in different parts of the Midwest.
 The course also introduces students to concepts of literary analysis and interpretation.
-Prerequisites: ENG 110 or W cornerstone.
+Prerequisite: W tag or concurrent enrollment in W-tag course.

-ENG 259 CGX

-LITERATURE OF THE QUEST
+ENG 259 CGX LITERATURE OF THE QUEST

 Focuses on the theme of the hero and the quest in literature and heroic legend.
 Includes texts from the earlier literary traditions of England, France, Spain and Germany.
 Emphasizes the structure of the quest-myth and the influence of local or national culture in shaping its form.
-Prerequisite: ENG 110 or W cornerstone.
+Prerequisite: W tag or concurrent enrollment in W-tag course.

-TOPICS IN ETHNIC LITERATURES
+ENG 260 TOPICS IN ETHNIC LITERATURES

 A series of topics courses dealing with the literary contributions of various ethnicities.
-Topics will be subnumbered 260A, 260B, etc. Prerequisites: None.
+Topics will be subnumbered 260A, 260B, etc. Prerequisite: W tag or concurrent enrollment in W-tag course.

-ENG 260A CDX

-LIT TPC: AMERICAN SLAVE NARRATIVES
+ENG 260A CDX LIT TPC: AMERICAN SLAVE NARRATIVES

 During the eighteenth and nineteenth centuries, slaves of African origin composed a series of autobiographies that gave voice to experiences of slavery unknown to most Americans at the time.
 These were political texts that helped promote the movement to abolish slavery.
 These were also literary texts that formed a distinctly American genre of writing.
 Today, these fascinating texts tell the hidden stories of slavery, help us to understand the cultural contexts of bondage, and provide poignant insights into the problems facing a nation founded on freedom and equality while still supporting a system of human bondage.
 Cross-listed with ETHS 250B CDX.
 This course contributes to the pre-1865 literature requirement.
-Prerequisites: ENG 110 or W cornerstone.
+Prerequisite: W tag or concurrent enrollment in W-tag course.

-ENG 270 CGX

-TOPICS: INTRO TO WORLD LITERATURE
+ENG 270 CGX TOPICS: INTRO TO WORLD LITERATURE